-As the editors of Hog Creek Hardin, we would like to take a moment to thank The Ohio State University for allowing us to represent the creative voices of marginalized writers.
-Additionally, we would like to acknowledge our journal's advisor, Timothy Cheeseman.
-Cheeseman, a former poet-laureate for the city of Lima has an MFA in Poetry.
+Finally, we would like to acknowledge our journal's advisor, Timothy "Moth" Cheeseman.
+Cheeseman, a former poet laureate for the city of Lima, has an MFA in Poetry and has been a substantial support for this journal.

-We hope you enjoy our curated online journal and submit to Hog Creek Hardin in the future.
-The enclosed works will be included in the Spring's physical publication.
+We hope you enjoy our journal and submit to Hog Creek Hardin in the future.